SHG-LAB/SHG-LAB.github.io/content/en/authors/vladimir/_index.md

 ---
 # Display name
-title: Владимир Борисович Новиков
+title: Vladimir Novikov

 # Full Name (for SEO)
-first_name: Владимир
+first_name: Vladimir
-last_name: Новиков
+last_name: Novikov

 # Is this the primary user of the site?
 superuser: false